sampreet-chawla/express-mongoose-crud/README.md

 We are going to keep practicing these good habits.

-Lets take our mongoose connection and place it in a folder called `db`.
+Let's take our mongoose connection and place it in a folder called `db`.

 1. Create a `db` directory
 1. Create a `connection.js` file